The XLS Formatter nodes make it possible to add formatting and advanced settings to .xlsx files.

 XLS Formatter (apply) Node

 The XLS Formatter (apply) node takes a set of instructions which has been gathered over potentially dozens of other XLS Formatting nodes.
 It then opens the unformatted input file, adds the corresponding formatting, and saves this as the provided output file.
+Thereby, the formatting instructions of potentially various sheets are all applied in one pass by using this node once.

 Without this node, all other XLS Formatting nodes do not have any effect.
 It is always the last part of a XLS Formatting workflow that actually applies the desired formatting.